Administration and Finance

 Grade 6, Unit 1

-This cluster chronicles the major developments that took place in the Paleolithic Era (2.5 million to 12,000 years ago), including the evolution of modern humans, Homo sapiens, and their dispersal across the planet.
-After opening with a look at the hominids and hominins that made up humanity’s family tree, the lessons delve into the major changes to human bodies across this long era: bipedal walking, larger brains, more dexterous hands, and smaller body parts for digestion.
-It also looks at the new activities made possible by these developments: sophisticated toolmaking, control of fire, use of language, successful migration out of Africa, the creation of art, and a lifestyle that had much to recommend it.
-Along the way, students engage repeatedly with the Essential Question about turning points, asking not only which were most important but also what constituted a turning point at all.
-Students continue to practice using timelines, as introduced in Cluster 1, and gain experience organizing information, arguing conclusions, integrating visual information, and determining central ideas.
+This cluster chronicles the major developments that took place in the Paleolithic Era (2.5 million years ago to 12,000 years ago)— the evolution of modern humans, their migration across the planet, and their strategies for survival—as students consider the Supporting Question: How did bodies and activities change during the Paleolithic Era?
+After a look at the early humans that made up humanity’s family tree, the lessons delve into the major changes to human bodies across this long era: walking upright, larger brains, more dexterous hands, and smaller body parts for digestion.
+It also looks at the new activities made possible by these developments: sophisticated toolmaking, control of fire, successful migration out of Africa, the creation of art, and a foraging and hunting lifestyle within small family groups.
+Along the way, students engage repeatedly with the Essential Question about turning points.
+Students continue to practice using timelines, and gain experience with asking questions, organizing information, and making claims supported by evidence.

 View Unit in Google Drive: Preview read-only versions of the most up-to-date unit materials without making your own copy